 COORDINATED BY ABDHISH R. BHAVSAR, MD

-Welcome to Face Off, a new Retinal Physician column that will explore controversial topics in the diagnosis and managment of retinal diseases.
-On each topic, one specialist writes in favor of the treatment or surgery, and another writes in opposition to the treatment or surgery.
+Welcome to Face Off, a column that explores controversial topics in the diagnosis and management of retinal diseases.
+Several topics are covered in each issue, with one specialist writing in favor of the treatment or surgery and another writing in opposition, regardless of whether they personally believe in that position.

 IN FAVOR OF